hdinsight/hdinsight.github.io/zookeeper/manage-zookeeper-snapshot.md

 ### Resolution Steps:
 1. Backup snapshots in /hadoop/zookeeper/version-2 and /hadoop/hdinsight-zookeepe/version-2.
 2. Clean up snapshots in /hadoop/zookeeper/version-2 and /hadoop/hdinsight-zookeepe/version-2.
-3. Restart all zookeeper servers.
+3. Restart all zookeeper servers from Ambari UI.